I hear about your product on the radio… so I type the name of it in Google and check the Google reviews.

 As a consumer, when I hear about any product, brand, or service that holds some interest for me—whether it be a restaurant, MBA program, plumber, car dealer, smartphone accessory, etc.—I immediately turn to the Internet and LOOK IT UP!

 When it comes to consumption, this is the knee-jerk response of the current generation.
 And whatever I perceive about your product, brand, or service is reality to me, and therefore the reality for you as well.

 So, how visible are you?
 How good are your reviews?
 How about your rankings?
-And what are you doing to influence these metrics?
+And what are you doing to influence your reviews, rankings and likes?

 I recently typed in a generic Google search as a test.
 The search was equivalent to “California Electricians”.
 What I found was astonishing.
 There immediately appeared seven companies with their contact information.
 Six of them had Google reviews.
 Four of those had a Google score, which were: 4, 8, 25, and 27 (out of 30).
 And of these businesses, the one with a score of 4 had 35 reviews, the one with a score of 8 had 28 reviews, the one with a score of 25 had 16 reviews and the one with a score of 27…(drum roll please) had 281 reviews!

 I didn’t stop there, though I’m sure many would have.
 I looked up the 4 companies who had a Google score on Facebook.
 The one with a score of 27 and 281 reviews had over 2,500 “likes,” while another was not listed at all.
 The other two companies had around 250 “likes”.
 What was my immediate perception?
 What would yours be?